Large Continual Instruction Assistant: Experiments

-To further validate the robustness of the proposed method, we adopt four types of training strategies with various training orders and instructions (For detailed information please refer to Appendix \ref{robust}).
-Results are shown in the Figure \ref{Figure5}(b).
+(2) For distinct instruction types experiment, we employ three types of instructions (For detailed information please refer to Appendix \ref{inst}).
+The evaluation metrics performance are shown in Table \ref{Table5}.
 We can find that although New.ACC and Forgetting have a small range of fluctuations, but for Avg.ACC, as a comprehensive performance metric, its range of variation is almost invisible.
-We further research the average accuracy on each dataset in various types of training strategies and the results are shown in Figure \ref{Figure5}(a).
-We can see that the average accuracy of the same dataset in each type looks very close to each other, which also proves the robustness of our method.
-Based on the above observations, we conclude that the fluctuations in New.ACC and Forgetting are caused by changes in instruction type and specific dataset training order.
+We further research the Final Accuracy of each dataset in various types of instructions and the results are shown in Figure \ref{instruct_type}.
+We can see that the Final Accuracy of the same dataset in each type looks very close to each other, which also proves the robustness of our method.

+Based on the above observations, we conclude that the fluctuations in New.ACC and Forgetting are caused by changes in instruction type and specific dataset tuning order.
 However, our method has strong robustness, which can maintain the Avg.ACC at a stable level in each type of training strategy.